system-zero/system-zero/data/docs/zs.md

       PAGE_UP  : scrolls one page up

 Quirks:
-  A filename with embedded whitespace should be enclosed into double quotes.
+  A filename with embedded whitespace should be surrounded with double quotes (note that the autocompletion mechanism should do this without doing anything special).

   There is no job managment.